LCOGT/banzai/docs/pylcogt/index.rst

 We reject any 3 rstd outliers, similar to the master bias creation.

 Our cameras have dark currents of 0.1-0.2 electrons / s per pixel.
-For 20x300s this corresponds to 1 - 2 electrons of additional noise per pixel (given the same length science frame, and not including the Poisson noise from the dark current itself).
+For 20x300s this corresponds to 1 - 2 electrons of additional noise per pixel added in quadrature (given the same length science frame, and not including the Poisson noise from the dark current itself).
+Again, this is much smaller than the read noise so it will not affect the noise properties of the final science frames.

 Dark Subtraction
 ================
-Full-frame master dark frames are subtracted from all flat-field and science images.
+Full-frame master dark frames, scaled to the exposure time of the frame, are subtracted from all flat-field and science images.
 The most recent master dark frame is used.
 Often this is taken on the same day.